mendersoftware/mender-docs/03.Client-installation/07.Configuration/01.Polling-intervals/docs.md

     category: docs
 ---

-For security reasons, the Mender client does not require any open ports on the embedded device.
-Therefore, all communication between the Mender client and the server is always initiated by the client and it is important to configure the client so that the frequency of sending various requests to the server is reasonable for a given setup.
+For security reasons, the Mender Client does not require any open ports on the embedded device.
+Therefore, all communication between the Mender Client and the server is always initiated by the client and it is important to configure the client so that the frequency of sending various requests to the server is reasonable for a given setup.